archit-manek/personal-blog/content/posts/football-pipeline-bronze-layer.md

 When I first started, I cloned the StatsBomb open data repo locally and worked with those files.
 At some point, I decided to “upgrade” and pull everything directly from the StatsBomb API, thinking it would keep my data always up-to-date.
 But in practice, this was a pain because downloads were *so* slow, and it didn’t actually add much value for a historical analytics project.
 So I switched back to using local files, which turned out to be much faster and more reliable.
 Lesson learned: for most projects, local raw files are plenty good, and much easier to work with.

-I initially built my ingestion pipeline using Pandas, but once I started processing the full StatsBomb dataset, performance was visibly slow - it took about 2 minutes to process just the events data.
-After switching to [Polars](https://pola.rs/) , my processing time dropped by around 50%.
-If you’re working with large or complex data, I highly recommend giving Polars a try, it made a huge difference in both speed and memory usage for this project.

 ## Logging and Monitoring